marisacasillas/PublicNotes/Grants/Derrington_grant_writing_workshop_03062019/Derrington_grant_writing_workshop_03062019-notes.md

 All parts need to be designed to sell your project.

-### The 10-sentence summary
+### The 10-sentence summary (covered in more detail below)
 S1.
 The Promise + The Importance Proposition (pt.
 1): Tells the reader, in a convincing way, what you are going to achieve with your project.

 S2.
 The Importance Proposition (pt.
 2): What makes your project important to that funder?

+S3–S5.
+Statement of a problem (planned such that your sub-project addresses it; use the "con" problem-solving technique.

+S6.
+Introduction to your project in one sentence

-S3–S8.
-Statement of a problems and statement about how you will address it with a sub-project (2 x 3 sentences): Convince your funder that your project will be successful; use the "con" problem-solving technique (we need to know _SOME_ thing for _SOME_ reason + here's how x 3).
+S7–S9.
+Statement about how you will address each problem with a sub-project.
+Convince your funder that your project will be successful (it should come together as we need to know _SOME_ thing for _SOME_ reason + here's how x 3).

-S9.
-Implementation?? (missed it...)

 S10.
 What you will do when your project is done?